Search This Blog

 16. Art School by The Jam 1977

-This is the very first thing I heard from the Jam and it knocked my socks off.
-Of course I had read about them in NME where if anything they were described as a faster Dr. Feelgood but the reviews were all great.
-I saw the album in an electronics shop in Box Hill Shopping Centre.
-I was driving now so I zoomed home to listen.
+This is the first thing I heard from the Jam and it knocked my socks off.
+Of course, I had read about them in NME where if anything they were described as a faster Dr. Feelgood and the reviews were all great.
+And then I saw their first album in an electronics shop in Box Hill Shopping Centre.
+I bought it.
+I was driving now, a Datsun Bluebird, so I zoomed home as fast as I could to listen to it.
 At the time I was living with my brother Tony as my Mum had gone back to England to live.
-I stayed here to attend teachers college.
+I stayed here to attend teachers' college.

 I'd heard The Who and could see the references but this was so fast and explosive and angry.
-Those 4 chords..
+Those 4 chords that kick off the record.

-I had the record but I needed it in the car.
-I drove over to Alan's place and borrowed his huge tape player (now known as a ghetto blaster) put my speakers up to the inbuilt microphones and did some home taping.
+Well, I had the record but I needed it in the car.
+I drove over to my mate Alan's place and borrowed his huge tape player (now known as a ghetto blaster) took it home, put my speakers up to the inbuilt microphones, and did some home taping.
 The results were so good I spent the whole weekend in my room taping my records.

 15. Mr. Blue Sky by ELO 1977